Rookout/docs/docs/go-container-tutorial.md

 cd go-tutorial-2022
 ```

-### 1. Add the stub GoSDK Package
+### 1. Add the GoSDK Package (stub)

-Rookout for Go is a private package.
-However, to allow seamless integration during development, we publish a stub package that can be integrated as a placeholder
-and replaced by the real package during deployment.
-Go ahead and add it as a dependency:
+Start out by adding The Rookout package:
 ```bash
 go get github.com/Rookout/GoSDK
 ```

-Make sure the installed package's version ends with "-stub"
+Not the installed package's version will end with "-stub", as it's only a placeholder.

 ### 2. Start Rookout

 Load and start the package to connect to your Rookout account (if you haven't signed up, do that [here](https://app.rookout.com/#mode=signUp)).